-The capital Kuala Lumpur appears as a modern and busy metropol with its almost 7 million inhabitants.
+The capital Kuala Lumpur appears is a modern and busy metropole.
 Kuala Lumpur, often shortened as KL, simply means "muddy estuary".
 Unlike the rest of the country where the major ethnic group consists of Malay, the majority in KL are Chinese.
 The city becomes more and more popular among travellers, and offers a variety of exciting culture, attractions and sights.
 You'll find plenty of cultural temples, exotic markets and historical museums.
-Furthermore, it makes a perfect city for a little luxury getway – KL in fact offers some of the world's cheapest 5 star hotels!
-The area called Golden Triangle is where you'll find most of the luxury hotels, nightclubs and shopping malls as well as the famous PetronasTwin Towers.
+Furthermore, it makes a perfect city for a little luxury getaway – KL in fact offers some of the cheapest 5 star hotels in the world!
+The area called Golden Triangle is where you'll find most of the luxury hotels, nightclubs and shopping malls as well as the famous Petronas Twin Towers.

 Perhentian Islands consists of two islands with endless beaches, crystal clear water and gorgeous coral reefs just waiting for you to explore!
 If you prefer relaxation in beautiful surroundings as well as a choice of exciting adventures, then you should pack your bikini immediately and head towards these wonderful islands.

-In addition to cool water sports the Perhentian Islands offers nice trekking through the lush jungles, and spot some unique and colorful wildlife.
+In addition to cool water sports the Perhentian Islands offers nice trekking through the lush jungles and spot some unique and colourful wildlife.
 Catch a bus from KL to Kuala Besut where there's a speedboat service which takes you to your final destination, takes about 30 minutes from the pier.
 If you prefer flying, jump on a plane to Kuala Terengganu or Kota Bharu and take a bus or taxi to the pier in Kuala Besut, it takes about 1 – 1½ hour.